Does Tink have a lot of clothes? Yes, she does.

 So, we’re going to make Glimmer a lovely new dress to replace her less-than-awesome purple costume.

 How To Sew A Dress For Jakks Pacific Disney Fairy Dolls:

 This is a hand-drawn pattern and not 100% perfect.
 Be sure to keep your doll nearby and test the fit as you sew.
 Frequent fit checks are key to creating great-looking doll clothes.

-Step 1: Go to our Printables and Freebies page and print out our Fairy Dress Top pattern.
+Step 1: Go to our Printables and Freebies page, click the link that says Doll Clothes Patterns, and print out the Fairy Dress Top.

 Make sure your printer is set to print at 100% or full page.

 There are two templates on the pattern–one with a ribbon border and one without.
 The one with a ribbon border is slightly smaller.